phreda4/phreda4.github.io/index.md

 The most important prefix is `'` (adressof).
 If `word` executes a word, then `'word` is the adress of the word.
 This adress prefix is a powerfull abstraction, many languages try to avoid this, but here we recommend its use.

-For make a program you need define yours words to express the algorithm that tries to solve the problem to be programmed.
+To create a program, you need to define words that express the algorithm that tries to solve the problem that is being solved.

-A program have two types of words, actions and data, time and space.
-For define an action :r4 use the prefix : and to define data the prefix #
+A program has two types of words: actions and data (time and space).
+To define an action :r4 uses the prefix `:` and to define data the prefix `#`

 ```
 :thiswordisanaction 1 2 3 + * ;